ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 # Intended for internal usage
 ```

-This function scans configured IP in the system and register them with Hestia
+This function scans configured IP in the system and register them with LinkPanel
 internal database.
 This call is intended for use on vps servers, where IP is
 set by hypervisor.